 If your child has recently been diagnosed with an autism spectrum disorder (ASD) or you suspect that they have this condition, you may have many questions.
 Sadly, you may not know where to turn for answers.
 At EMIT Therapeutics, we can provide you with the answers you need.
 Once a doctor has diagnosed your child with an autism spectrum disorder, we can help both you and your child navigate the challenges you’re facing.
-To learn more about our autism spectrum disorder treatment programs or for more information about the autism spectrum disorder FAQs, contact EMIT Therapeutics today at 844.983.0240.
+To learn more about EMIT Therapeutics and our programs, contact us today at 908.376.6278.

 What are Autism Spectrum Disorders?

 Of all of the autism spectrum disorder FAQs, this question is one of the most common.
 The term “autism spectrum disorder,” which often gets shortened to ASD, represents a variety of brain disorders.
 These conditions are characterized by the impaired ability to communicate and interact with other people, which leads to restricted behavior patterns.
 Autism spectrum disorders share several common features and origins, but their severity varies from one person to the next.

 What are the Symptoms of an Autism Spectrum Disorder?